PROTECTING

 Waste management

-Mining operations are resource-intensive, consuming land, water, power, fuel, chemicals and construction materials to extract the metal held by the ore body.
-During the ore mining and metal refining processes, waste materials are produced, which consist of mineral wastes in the form of rock and process tailings, and other waste products generated by the services that support the mining process.
+Mining operations are resource-intensive, consuming land, water, power, fuel, chemicals, and construction materials to extract the metal held by the ore body.
+During the ore mining and metal refining processes, waste materials are produced which consist of mineral wastes in the form of rock and process tailings, and other waste products generated by the services that support the mining process.

 Mineral waste

-The footprints of the two mineral waste storage facilities have remained approximately the same since 2016.
+Deposition of both tailings and waste rock generated in 2023 took place within our existing footprint and therefore our footprint remained the same for these facilities.
+The footprints of the two mineral waste storage facilities have remained approximately the same since 2021.
 They cover an estimated area of 1,488ha northwest of the Khan River and are approximately the same size as the town of Swakopmund.

 Non-mineral waste